isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 different name using :isccmd:`class-add`.
 Note, however, that the class with the new name will be added at the end of the list of configured classes.

-As with other update commands, this command overwrites all the contents of the entry.
+As with other update commands, this command overwrites all the contents of an entry.
 If the client class previously had a resource assigned to it, and the :isccmd:`class-update` command is missing the resource, it is deleted from the server configuration.
-If an incremental update of the class is desired, then this can be achieved by doing a :isccmd:`class-get` to get the current state of the client class, picking the client class out of the response, modifying it to the required outcome, and then issuing the ``client-update`` command with the resulting client class attached.
+If an incremental update of the class is desired, it can be achieved by issuing a :isccmd:`class-get` to get the current state of the client class, selecting the client class from the response, modifying it to the required outcome, and then issuing the ``client-update`` command with the resulting client class attached.